realm-ai-project/Documentation/docs/rl_subsystem/realm-tune/hyperparameter_tuning.md

 ## Common Hyperparameter Optimization Algorithms
 There are a few dominant algorithms that are commonly used to automate the process of tuning the hyperparameters.
 This is namely Grid Search, Random/Uninformed Search, and Bayesian methods such as the Tree-structured Parzen Estimator (TPE) algorithm.
 Realm-tune currently supports all of them.

-To get started on how to automatically tune hyperparameters with REALM_AI, head to the [user guide](user_guide.md).